JaiadityanS/JaiadityanS/README.md

 </div>

-### <div align="center">I'm Jaiadityan, pursuing B.Tech CSE in Amrita School Of engineering.
+### <div align="center">I'm Jaiadityan, pursuing B.Tech CSE in Amrita School Of Engineering.
 Desires to be full-stack developer 👨‍💻 Graduation at 25' 🚀</div>

 - 🔭 I’m currently working on Making a Food recipe app with KivyMD